If your CircleCI account is authenticated through the GitHub OAuth app, the content on this page is for you.

 What is the difference between deploy keys and user keys?

 Deploy keys and user keys are the only key types that GitHub supports.
 Deploy keys are globally unique (for example, no mechanism exists to make a deploy key with access to multiple repositories) and user keys have no notion of scope separate from the user associated with them.

-To achieve fine-grained access to more than one repo, consider creating what GitHub calls a machine user.
+To achieve fine-grained access to more than one repository, consider creating what GitHub calls a machine user.
 Give this user exactly the permissions your build requires, and then associate its user key with your project on CircleCI.

 In this example, the GitHub repository is

 https://github.com/you/test-repo, and the CircleCI project is